haifengliu/azrefresh/mooncake/storage-use-store-apps.md

 <h3>Using the library with the Blob and Queue services</h3>

-At this point, your app is ready to communicate with the Blob and Queue services.
+At this point, your app is ready to call the Blob and Queue services.
 Add the following **using** statements so that Azure Storage types can be referenced directly:

     using Microsoft.WindowsAzure.Storage;
     using Microsoft.WindowsAzure.Storage.Auth;

 Next, add a button to your page.
-Add the following code to its **Click** event and modify your event handler method with the [async keyword](http://msdn.microsoft.com/zh-cn/library/vstudio/hh156513.aspx):
+Add the following code to its **Click** event and modify your event handler method with the [async keyword](http://msdn.microsoft.com/en-US/library/vstudio/hh156513.aspx):

     var credentials = new StorageCredentials(accountName, accountKey);
     var account = new CloudStorageAccount(credentials, true);